aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/create-folder/_index.md

 ### Function Description

-The **createFolder** operation creates a new folder at the specified location in the cloud storage used by the Excel API.
+The **createFolder** operation creates a new folder at the specified location in the cloud storage used by the Aspose.Cells API.
 This is essential for organizing files and maintaining a structured directory hierarchy.

-### The request parameters of **createFolder** API are
+### The request parameters for **createFolder** API are

 | Parameter Name | Type   | Location | Required | Default | Description                                                                 |
 | -------------- | ------ | -------- | -------- | ------- | --------------------------------------------------------------------------- |